 The atmospheric characterization of a significant number of terrestrial planets, including the search for habitable and potentially inhabited planets, is

-probably the major goal of exoplanetary science and one of the most challenging questions in 21st century astrophysics.
-However, despite being at the top of the agenda of
+probably the major goal of exoplanetary science and one of the most challenging endeavours in 21st century astrophysics.
+However, despite being at the top of the

-all major space agencies and ground-based observatories, none of the currently planned projects or missions worldwide - neither in Europe, nor in the US, China or India - has the technical
+agenda of all major space agencies and ground-based observatories, none of the currently planned projects or missions worldwide - neither in Europe, nor in the US, China or India - has the

-capabilities to achieve this goal.
-LIFE addresses this issue by investigating the scientific potential and technological challenges of an ambitious mission employing a formation-flying nulling
+technical capabilities to achieve this goal.
+LIFE addresses this issue by investigating the scientific potential and technological challenges of an ambitious mission employing a formation-flying

 breakthroughs in our understanding of the exoplanet population as well as significant progress in relevant technologies justify the need, but also the feasibility for a future